RFCNLP/RFCNLP/README.md

 The NLP pipeline uses machine learning and is consequentially non-deterministic.
 Hence, running the NLP targets in the Makefile can produce results that differ slightly from those reported in the paper.
 We encourage you to try this and see what you get, but keep in mind that the results will depend on your CPU, GPU, and drivers.

-* `make dccplineartrain` - runs our LinearCRF+R model on the DCCP RFC and saves the resulting intermediary representation.
+* `make dccplineartrain` - runs our LinearCRF+R model on the DCCP RFC and saves the resulting intermediary representation to `rfcs-predicted/linear_phrases/DCCP.xml`.
+Example terminal output can be found [here](example.outputs/dccplineartrain.txt).

-* `make tcplineartrain` - runs our LinearCRF+R model on the TCP RFC and saves the resulting intermediary representation.
+* `make tcplineartrain` - runs our LinearCRF+R model on the TCP RFC and saves the resulting intermediary representation to `rfcs-predicted/linear_phrases/TCP.xml`.
+Example terminal output can be found [here](example.outputs/tcplineartrain.txt).

-* `make dccpberttrain` - runs our NeuralCRF+R model on the DCCP RFC and saves the resulting intermediary representation.
+* `make dccpberttrain` - runs our NeuralCRF+R model on the DCCP RFC and saves the resulting intermediary representation to `rfcs-predicted/bert_pretrained_rfcs_crf_phrases_feats/DCCP.xml`.
+Example terminal output can be found [here](example.outputs/dccpberttrain.txt).

-* `make tcpberttrain` - runs our NeuralCRF+R model on the TCP RFC and saves the resulting intermediary representation.
+* `make tcpberttrain` - runs our NeuralCRF+R model on the TCP RFC and saves the resulting intermediary representation to `rfcs-predicted/bert_pretrained_rfcs_crf_phrases_feats/TCP.xml`.
+Example terminal output can be found [here](example.outputs/tcpberttrain.txt).

 ### FSM Extraction & Attacker Synthesis Results

 We do FSM Extraction and Attacker Synthesis all at once.
 The relevant targets are defined below.
-Synthesized attacks are saved to the `out` directory in the Docker image, and are also listed in the CLI output.
+Synthesized attacks are saved to the `out` directory, and are also analyzed in the CLI output.
+Additionally, the extracted FSM is saved in `TCP.png` in the case of the TCP targets, or `DCCP.png` in the case of the DCCP targets.
+The FSM is converted to a Promela program, which is saved in `TCP.pml` in the case of the TCP targets, or `DCCP.pml` in the case of the DCCP targets.

+Of course, if you are running these targets inside the Docker image, all of these output files will be inside the image, so you will need to move them to the host machine if you want to inspect them in detail.
+We show how to do this later on in this README.

 * `make tcp2promela` - runs FSM Extraction and Attacker Synthesis on the GOLD TCP intermediary representation.

 * `make dccp2promela` - runs FSM Extraction and Attacker Synthesis on the GOLD DCCP intermediary representation.

 The targets for FSM Extraction and Attacker Synthesis against the NLP-derived intermediary representations are given below.

 * `make tcplinear2promela` - runs FSM Extraction and Attacker Synthesis on the TCP LinearCRF+R intermediary representation.

 * `make dccplinear2promela` - runs FSM Extraction and Attacker Synthesis on the DCCP LinearCRF+R intermediary representation.

 * `make tcpbert2promela` - runs FSM Extraction and Attacker Synthesis on the TCP NeuralCRF+R intermediary representation.

 * `make dccpbert2promela` - runs FSM Extraction and Attacker Synthesis on the DCCP NeuralCRF+R intermediary representation.

 The machine learning step introduces some non-determinism, so your results might differ from those reported in our paper.
 But, you can reproduce our results using our saved intermediary representations, using the targets given below.

-* `make tcplinearpretrained2promela` - runs FSM Extraction and Attacker Synthesis on the specific TCP LinearCRF+R intermediary representation generated on our machine and used in our paper.
+* `make tcplinearpretrained2promela` - runs FSM Extraction and Attacker Synthesis on the specific TCP LinearCRF+R intermediary representation generated on our machine and used in our paper, which is stored [here](rfcs-predicted-paper/linear_phrases/TCP.xml).

-* `make dccplinearpretrained2promela` - runs FSM Extraction and Attacker Synthesis on the specific DCCP LinearCRF+R intermediary representation generated on our machine and used in our paper.
+* `make dccplinearpretrained2promela` - runs FSM Extraction and Attacker Synthesis on the specific DCCP LinearCRF+R intermediary representation generated on our machine and used in our paper, which is stored [here](rfcs-predicted-paper/linear_phrases/DCCP.xml).

-* `make tcpbertpretrained2promela` - runs FSM Extraction and Attacker Synthesis on the specific TCP NeuralCRF+R intermediary representation generated on our machine and used in our paper.
+* `make tcpbertpretrained2promela` - runs FSM Extraction and Attacker Synthesis on the specific TCP NeuralCRF+R intermediary representation generated on our machine and used in our paper, which is stored [here](rfcs-predicted-paper/bert_pretrained_rfcs_crf_phrases_feats/TCP.xml).

-* `make dccpbertpretrained2promela` - runs FSM Extraction and Attacker Synthesis on the specific DCCP NeuralCRF+R intermediary representation generated on our machine and used in our paper.
+* `make dccpbertpretrained2promela` - runs FSM Extraction and Attacker Synthesis on the specific DCCP NeuralCRF+R intermediary representation generated on our machine and used in our paper, which is stored [here](rfcs-predicted-paper/bert_pretrained_rfcs_crf_phrases_feats/DCCP.xml).

 ### Troubleshooting